Configuration

 confluence_file_suffix = '.conf'

-See also confluence_file_transform.
+See also the HTML directive.

 confluence_jira_servers

-New in version 1.2.
+Added in version 1.2.

 Provides a dictionary of named Jira servers to reference when using the jira or jira_issue directives.
 In a typical Confluence environment which is linked with a Jira instance, users do not need to take advantage of this configuration – Confluence should automatically be able to link to respectively Jira issues or map Jira query languages with a configured Jira instance.
 In select cases where an instance has more than one Jira instance attached, a user may need to explicitly reference a Jira instance to properly render a Jira macro.
 Jira-related directives have the ability to reference Jira instances, with a combination of a UUID and name; for example: